 Instead, try re-engaging your brain with a “fun fact” each day.
 Research suggests that learning something new mid-day refocuses your attention and wakes you back up.
 Check out these cool intellectually stimulating websites for inspiration.

 You may have heard that loading up on carbs makes you prone to crashes throughout the day.
 This is true and not true.
 White, highly process carbs give you a rush but then allow your blood sugar to drop suddenly.
 Whole grains do the exact opposite, with sustained energy throughout the day!

-Protein is another source of healthy energy.
+Protein is another way to increase your energy without caffeine.
 Loading up in the morning with a balanced breakfast boosts your metabolism and keeps you alert throughout the day.
 However, be warned—eating a heavy lunch, even one with whole grains and lean protein, causes more blood to go to your digestive system and less to your brain, causing light-headedness and fatigue.

 There’s a reason you speed up when you’re listening to blood-pumping music in the car.
 An upbeat song engages our brain and wakes us up, and the process is intensified when you sing along!
 If you can afford to, turn on your favorite song and belt out a chorus or two—you’ll feel brand new again afterward.

 According to a study conducted by the University of Connecticut, a loss of even 1.5% in your normal water volume can result in fatigue, rapid mood changes, and the inability to concentrate.